msalemor/adf-databricks-devops/README.md

      (This is the branch that has all the ARM templates that ADF uses to build itself and the pipelines, your linked services, triggers and datasets, etc.)

      (Note: This branch will **NOT** appear on the DevOps side **until** you click on the ADF Publish button from the main branch.
-If you don’t see it right from the start don’t worry, it will appear after you’ve clicked on the publish button inside of ADF.)
+If you donï¿½t see it right from the start donï¿½t worry, it will appear after youï¿½ve clicked on the publish button inside of ADF.)

      ![ADF Configuration](Assets/adfdevopspublishbutton.png)